LucasRufo/ria-money-coding-test/README.md

 # Coding Test

 This repo contains a coding test for Ria Money Transfer.
 It uses .NET 8 for all projects and can be run using the .NET CLI, Visual Studio 2022, or Docker.
-To run any project using the .NET CLI or Docker, the first step is to open the terminal and navigate to the project folder from one of the exercises.
+To run any of the projects below using the .NET CLI or Docker, the first step is to open the terminal and navigate to the project folder from one of the exercises.
 From inside this repo folder, you can run the following command to enter an exercise folder:

 ```bash
 cd Exercise01